flipbase/docs/api/eb/videos.md

 ### List videos

-Using this endpoint you can also navigate and filter videos using parameters in the querstring.
+Using this endpoint you can also navigate and filter videos using parameters in the querystring.
 We recommend to use the `after` querystring parameter to get the next 20 videos; so first you fetch the first 20 videos, you use the video ID of video number 20 to get videos 20-40.

 Querystring parameter | Value | Description
 --- | --- | ---